Numeric data types

 3.1415926535897936e+34

 info You might also get seemingly strange results as shown below.
-See docs.python: Floating Point Arithmetic Issues and Limitations and stackoverflow: Is floating point math broken? for details and workarounds.
+See docs.python: Floating Point Arithmetic Issues and Limitations, stackoverflow: Is floating point math broken? and Examples of floating point problems for details and workarounds.

 >>> 3.14 + 2